-Born in Toronto, Ontario on 28 December 1921, the only child of H. W. Manning and Beatrix Manning, he and his family moved to Winnipeg when he was nine years of age.
+Born at Toronto, Ontario on 28 December 1921, the only child of Henry W. Manning (c1890-1980) and Beatrix Wakefield (c1893-1969), his family moved to Winnipeg when he was nine years of age.
 He attended St. John’s Ravenscourt School and Upper Canada College in Toronto.
 He entered Queen’s University in Kingston, but left to join the Royal Canadian Navy in 1942, serving until 1945 on several ships including the HMCS Winnipeg.
 Upon his return, he entered the University of Manitoba and graduated with a BA in 1947 and a Law degree in 1950.
 He was a member of the Law Society of Manitoba from 1950 to 1995.
 After articling at Aikins MacAulay, he joined the legal department at the Great West Life Assurance Company in 1950, where he remained until his retirement as Senior Vice-President and General Counsel in 1986.

 He died at Winnipeg on 7 July 2008.

 Obituary [Beatrix Wakefield Manning], Winnipeg Free Press, 9 July 1969, page 41.

 Obituary [Henry W. Manning], Winnipeg Free Press, 10 March 1980, page 44.

 “Manitobans’ legacy a better province,” Winnipeg Free Press, 4 January 2009, page B3.

 This page was prepared by Gordon Goldsborough.

 Back to top of page